asalber/asalber.github.io/rkteaching/index.md

 [Download last version (R versión 3.4, RKWard versión 0.7.0, rk.Teaching versión 1.3.0)](https://drive.google.com/open?id=1gMcEvrmOUcvmdtsARfAyPOVIioC2dftD)

 Once the file is downloaded, all you have to do is to execute it.
 It will ask for the installation unit and directory.
 It is recommended to install it on the root of unit C, that ist C:\.
-The installation creates a folder rkward into the installation directory with a shortcut to start the program.
+The installation creates a folder rkward into the installation directory.
+There, in the bin folder you have to execute the `rkward.exe` file to start the program.

 The following video tutorial shows the installation process (in Spanish).